rdallman/reed.pizza/content/cv.md

   * Can stand on my head for a minute
   * Can send certain boulders on certain days
   * Can do Sunday NYT crossword some weeks
-  * Can make a mean Aglio e Olio
+  * Can make a pretty sick pizza
   * Can win fantasy baseball or football leagues
   * Can travel to a 'stan and make it back alive
   * Cannot figure out whether the top keeps spinning at the end of Inception